 In: KSC-BC-2020-06

 The Specialist Prosecutor v.
 Hashim Thaçi, Kadri Veseli,

 Rexhep Selimi, and Jakup Krasniqi

 Before: Trial Panel II

 Judge Charles L. Smith III, Presiding Judge

 Judge Christoph Barthe

 Judge Guénaël Mettraux

 Judge Fergal Gaynor, Reserve Judge

 Registrar: Fidelma Donlon

-Date: 15 April 2024
+Date: 13 February 2025

 Language: English

 Classification: Public

 Decision on Periodic Review of Detention of Kadri Veseli

 Specialist Prosecutor's Office Counsel for Hashim Thaçi

 Kimberly P. West Luka Mišetić

 Counsel for Victims Counsel for Kadri Veseli

-Simon Laws Ben Emmerson
+Simon Laws Rodney Dixon

 Counsel for Rexhep Selimi

 Geoffrey Roberts

 Counsel for Jakup Krasniqi

 Venkateswari Alagendra

 TRIAL PANEL II of the Kosovo Specialist Chambers ("Panel"), pursuant to Article 41(6), (10) and (12) of Law No. 05/L-053 on Specialist Chambers and Specialist Prosecutor's Office ("Law") and Rules 56(2) and 57(2) of the Rules of Procedure and Evidence Before the Kosovo Specialist Chambers ("Rules"), hereby renders this decision.

 I. PROCEDURAL BACKGROUND

 - 1. The procedural background concerning the periodic review of the detention of Kadri Veseli ("Mr Veseli" or "Accused") has been set out extensively in previous decisions concerning the same issue.
-Relevant events since the fourteenth review of Mr Veseli's detention on 15 February 2024 ("Fourteenth Detention Decision")1 include the below.
+Relevant events since the nineteenth review of Mr Veseli's detention on 13 December 2024 ("Nineteenth Detention Decision")1 include the below.

-- 2. On 21 March 2024, the Specialist Prosecutor's Office ("SPO") filed its submissions on the fifteenth review of Mr Veseli's detention ("SPO Submissions").2
+- 2. On 23 January 2025, the Specialist Prosecutor's Office ("SPO") filed its submissions on the twentieth review of Mr Veseli's detention ("SPO Submissions").2

 - 3. The Defence for Mr Veseli did not respond to the SPO Submissions.

-- 4. The trial against Mr Veseli and his co-accused continues to progress.

 II.
 SUBMISSIONS

-5. The SPO submits that the Pre-Trial Judge, the Court of Appeals Panel and this Panel have each determined that Mr Veseli's detention is justified on multiple occasions.3 The SPO argues that since the last decision on the review of Mr Veseli's detention, there has been no material change in circumstances that would warrant
+4. The SPO submits that the Pre-Trial Judge, the Court of Appeals Panel and this Panel have each determined that Mr Veseli's detention is justified.3 The SPO argues that since the last decision on the review of Mr Veseli's detention, there has been no material change in circumstances that would warrant a different

-KSC-BC-2020-06 1 15 April 2024
+KSC-BC-2020-06 1 13 February 2025

-1 F02125, Panel, Decision on Periodic Review of Detention of KadriVeseli, 15 February 2024.
+1 F02780, Panel, Decision on Periodic Review of Detention of Kadri Veseli, 13 December 2024.

-2 F02191, Specialist Prosecutor, Prosecution Submission Pertaining to Periodic Detention Review of Kadri Veseli, 21 March 2024.
+2 F02852, Specialist Prosecutor, Prosecution Submission Pertaining to Periodic Detention Review of Kadri Veseli, 23 January 2025.

 3 SPO Submissions, para.
 1.

-a different conclusion.4 It submits that the progression of the trial and significant recent developments 'decisively confirm the necessity of detention'.5 Lastly, the SPO avers that no conditions short of detention in the SC detention facilities would be sufficient to minimise risks associated with the Accused's release,6 and that detention remains proportional in the circumstances.7 III.
-APPLICABLE LAW 6.
-The law applicable to deciding the present matter is set out primarily in Article 41 of Law and Rules 56 and 57 of the Rules and has been laid out extensively in earlier decisions.
-The Panel will apply these standards to the present decision.8 IV.
-DISCUSSION - 7.
-The purpose of the bi-monthly review of detention pursuant to Article 41(10) is to determine whether the reasons for detention on remand still exist.
+conclusion.4 The SPO submits that the progression of the trial and significant recent developments decisively confirm the necessity of detention.5 Lastly, the SPO avers that no conditions short of detention in the Specialist Chambers' ("SC") detention facilities ("SC Detention Facilities") would be sufficient to minimise risks associated with the Accused's release,6 and that detention remains proportional in the circumstances.7

+III.
+APPLICABLE LAW

+5. The law applicable to deciding the present matter is set out primarily in Article 41 of the Law and Rules 56 and 57 of the Rules and has been laid out extensively in earlier decisions.
+The Panel will apply these standards to the present decision.8

+IV.
+DISCUSSION

+6. The purpose of the bi-monthly review of detention pursuant to Article 41(10) is to determine whether the reasons for detention on remand still exist.
 A change in circumstances, while not determinative, shall be taken into consideration if raised before the relevant panel or proprio motu.
-10 - 8.
-The Panel's assessment is limited to a review of the factors previously considered pursuant to Article 41(6), and a determination of whether these KSC-BC-2020-06 2 15 April 2024 4 SPO Submissions, paras 1 and 6.
+Description of the purpose of the bi-monthly review of detention pursuant to Article 41(10) is to determine whether the reasons for detention on remand still exist.
+A change in circumstances, while not determinative, shall be taken into consideration if

+13 February 2025

+KSC-BC-2020-06 2

+4 SPO Submissions, paras 1, 6.